Call Now

 These are difficult cases where you need a good lawyer to develop the evidence.
 The evidence may come from your own testimony.
 You may also need to call the adult child as a witness to establish repudiation.
 To prevail, you must show “a complete refusal [by the child] to participate in a relationship with his or her parent.”6 The reasoning behind this (and why this argument does not work for payment of child support for a minor child) is because by college age, children of divorced parents are expected to take responsibility for his or her actions.
 In other words, if an adult child harbors biases and resentments towards a parent and elects not to have a relationship with that parent, he or she cannot expect that parent to underwrite their educational pursuit of a college degree.

 Has your child repudiated his or her relationship with you?
 If so, then in response to any filing for you to contribute toward college expenses, you need to identify the evidence to establish repudiation and present it in the evidence at the hearing on educational support.
 If the court finds true repudiation, you should not be ordered to pay toward college expenses.
-This blog was written by attorneys at Ciyou & Dixon, P.C. who handle divorce (and paternity) cases of all types throughout the State, including repudiation cases.
+This blog was written by attorneys at Dixon & Moseley, P.C. who handle divorce (and paternity) cases of all types throughout the State, including repudiation cases.
 This blog is intended to provide general educational background on the topic of repudiation.
 It is not legal advice, nor is it a solicitation for services.
 It is an advertisement.

 1. Under Indiana law, there is no absolute legal duty on the part of parents to provide a college education for their children.
 However, under the Divorce Act, the trial court is vested with the authority to make such an order.